 Compatibility traps: resveratrol versus "convenience" ingredients

-Gummies often include ingredients chosen for processing ease and consumer appeal-acid systems, flavors, colors, and texture tools.
-With resveratrol, compatibility needs to be proven, not hoped for, because polyphenol systems can be interaction-prone over time.
+Gummies often include ingredients chosen for ease and appeal — acids, flavors, colors, texture tools.
+With resveratrol, compatibility needs to be proven, not hoped for.
+Polyphenol systems are interaction-prone over time.

-Incompatibilities don’t always show up as a failed assay.
-They often show up as consumer-visible drift:
+Incompatibilities often don't show up in a failed assay.
+Instead, you see consumer-visible drift:

 - Muted or "off" flavor development